tinted-theming/base24/file.md

 ```

-Hexadecimal color values should not be preceded by a "#".
+Hexadecimal colour values should not be preceded by a "#".